Are you thinking of going blonde? Or maybe you want a lighter brunette or black color, but maybe the stages of lightening hair feel intimidating.

 Things to Consider Before Lightening Hair

 So you’re thinking of going a shade or ten lighter.
-Well, here are some things to consider before you decide to lighten hair:
+Well, here are some things to consider before you decide to lighten your hair:

 You Will Need a Stricter Hair Care Regimen